What is Chain Link Fence?

 Installing a chain link fence is not a hard process.
 The method is the same for all of the styles and heights.
 However, depending on your geographic location, the methods used to install your chain link fence could vary slightly.

 The steps do remain constant though.
 Here are the basic steps to installing a chain link fence.

 Every fence installation begins with setting fence posts.
 Chain link fence is no different.
 This is where you will find the biggest variance between installation methods.

 In the Northeast, we concrete all of the fence posts when installing a chain link fence.
 The frost line will determine how deep you should set your posts.
 Sometimes, each city will have their own requirement.

 As a rule of thumb, 24″ deep would be the minimum depth.
 Most of the time we are setting posts at 36″ deep.
 Furthermore, some cities may require a 42″ deep hole with an inspector required to approve the depth before filling the hole with concrete, called a post hole inspection.

 However, in southern climates, only terminal posts are set in concrete.
 Line post are then driven in by hand or with a pneumatic driver.

-The method of installing the posts can vary by region.
+The method of installing the line post can vary by region.
 One thing remains true with every chain link fence installation is posts have to go in first.

-When concreting the posts, allow a few days for the connected to harden.
+When concreting the posts, allow a few days for the concrete to harden.
 I normally allow a week before stretching the fabric.